Haines Points of Interest

 Highlights

 Built like a cathedral but with two stories of windows to let the outdoors in, the Haines Library is a gathering spot for visitors and residents alike.
-Three easy chairs at the end of its great hall are a privileged nook for patrons who get their first.
+Three easy chairs at the end of its great hall are a privileged nook for patrons who get there first.
 When opened in 2002, Library Journal ranked this as the nation’s finest small library.
-It’s also the town’s architectural landmark, with a cathedral-like design and high wall of windows that bring ...more
+Find a book or magazine, sink into the rocking chair or an easy chair and soak in the view.
+You’ll feel like ...more

 It’s fitting of Haines as an oddball place to feature art in a burned-out building foundation, exposed to the elements.
 Let your imagination fill in the roof and ceiling while admiring sculptures, mosaics and pop art.